Single click on photos to enlarge

 and concludes with a look into the future of nurse training.

-All league members will receive a free copy of the book in the post.
+All league members received a free copy of the book in the post.

 Agnes Elizabeth Jones